 Last updated:

-Which types of treatment and resurfacing do we use?
+Types of treatment and resurfacing that we use

 Resurfacing is an expensive and extensive treatment where layers of a worn-out road surface are removed and replaced with completely new material.

-Alternative, cost-effective and preventative treatments like surface dressing and asphalt preservation can protect the road surface and keep it safe for longer.
+Alternative, cost-effective and preventative treatments like surface dressing can protect the road surface and keep it safe for longer.
 They're also better for the environment as they use less carbon than resurfacing.

 Surface dressing, which we've used on 82 roads this year, can extend the life of the road surface by up to 10 years.
 It adds protection to the carriageway, seals it from water and improves its skid resistance.